Photo by Ajay G

 I go into a cold sweat when I see a comprehension skill like “compare and contrast” appear on the horizon.
-My gifted 6th graders will eat me alive if I give them some dull lesson about differences and similarities.
-Our Houghton Mifflin reading program literally introduces this skill in the first theme of Kindergarten.
+My gifted 6th graders will eat me alive if I give them a dull lesson about differences and similarities.

 So how can we increase the challenge of comparing and contrasting?
-Well, following the four ways to differentiate an objective, if increasing the thinking skill is difficult, let’s up-level the content we are comparing and contrasting.
+Well, following the four ways to differentiate an objective, if increasing the thinking skill is too tricky, let’s up-level the content that we are comparing and contrasting.

 Star Wars Trailer

 Here’s a movie made in 1977, and its trailer is barely watchable!
 In fact, it almost made me not want to watch Star Wars (and, believe me, I love Star Wars).
 It’s almost difficult to pick the worst of the narrator’s terrible lines (“This may all be happening right now?”).